About the project

-Madison Metropolitan Sewerage District is seeking public input on the upcoming Northeast Interceptor-Truax Extension project.
+Madison Metropolitan Sewerage District is working on the design for the Northeast Interceptor-Truax Extension project.
 The new sewer line, which will run from Lien Road to the intersection of Highway 51 and Rieder Road, will increase capacity and boost resiliency of the district’s wastewater collection system.

 It will be a big dig